SirRmelTheThird/HyperJump/README.md

 The game demonstrates a strong implementation of clean architecture and object-oriented design.
 The use of Ports and Adapters keeps the domain independent from infrastructure, while the design patterns make the game flexible enough to support the required variations and advanced features.

-Overall, the implementation is scalable, maintainable, and suitable for extension.